Direct and Inverse Results on Bounded Domains for Meshless Methods via Localized Bases on Manifolds: Local Lagrange Functions

-In this section we consider a locally constructed function $b_{\xi}$.
-At this point, a standard argument bounds the error between $b_{\xi}$ and $\wch_{\xi}$ (this argument is essentially the same one used on the sphere in \cite{FHNWW}).
-This works by measuring the size of $b_{\xi} - \wch_{\xi} \in S(\Upsilon(\xi))$.
+In this section, we consider bounding the distance between $b_{\xi}$ and $\chi_{\xi}$ and also $b_{\xi}$ and $\widetilde \chi_{\xi}$, using Sobolev norms.
+The argument we will use is essentially the one used on the sphere in \cite{FHNWW}.